hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section

 == Changelog ==
+= 1.11.15 =
+* Fix issue with PayPal passing back the billing country inconsistantly

 = 1.11.14 =
 * Fix issue with gift card fields still showing for subscription change paymemts.